Rapid-Application-Development-JS/ServiceLocator/README.md

 > unRegisterAll(removeMixins?: boolean): Object

-Deletes all registered services from `Service Locator`, and returns the array of their instances.
+Deletes all registered services from `Service Locator` and returns the array of their instances.
 The flag **removeMixin** points at the necessity to delete the added properties in the services that will be deleted.

 ```javascript